 AFTER HOURS EMERGENCIES OR CRISES

-An emergency is a situation which is life threatening or involves imminent danger or other extreme circumstances.
+An emergency is a situation that is life threatening or involves imminent danger or other extreme circumstances.
 In these situations, call 911 immediately to access emergency services.
 This brings help to the student in the quickest, safest avenue possible.
 If a call to 911 is made, contacting Campus Safety to make the on-duty officer aware that the call was made is also helpful since the officer will likely be the first to arrive on the scene.

 Counseling Services operates under ethical and legal obligations that restrict any transmission of information without the explicit and voluntary permission of the student.
 If a student tells us that he or she has been referred by you and wants you to be informed about their attendance or participation in counseling, we will obtain a signed Release of Information from them to facilitate communication with you.
 Without this document, we are unable to disclose information to you, including whether or not the student is receiving our services.
 We apologize in advance for any inconvenience this may pose to you.
 If you believe it will be helpful to do so, you may share information with us; we can receive information without violating confidentiality.